tonychang04/tonychang04.github.io/source/_posts/hello-world.md

 ### Why am I doing this?

 I have the habit of contemplating my life from time to time.
-However, I rarely actually store all of them.
+However, I rarely actually store all of my thoughts.
 Sometimes I share it with others, other times I put it in my mind.
 I want a unified place to store all my shower thoughts (胡思乱想).
-There may be some weird context, but that's all part of my life.
+There may be some weird content, but that's all part of my life.
 Looking back after years, I believe this will be valuable.
 Also I want to practice my english writing skills sometimes😂.

 I hope to talk about tech, personal growth, philosophy, and more.
 I will also update my personal journey here.
 If this also resonates/benefits you, I will be very happy.
 If not, I can't do anything about it lol.